Informing Research Participants about the Processing of Their Personal Data

 Consent for archiving interview/text at Finnish Social Science Data Archive

-▢ I consent to the archiving of my interview/text at the Finnish Social Science Data Archive for reuse in research, study and teaching (or reuse in research or scientific theses including dissertations and master's theses).
+▢ I consent to the archiving of my interview/text at the Finnish Social Science Data Archive for reuse in research, study and teaching.

 ▢ I do not consent to the archiving of my interview/text at the Finnish Social Science Data Archive.